 Meadowlark Farm was started by my wife and I (Tom and Gina Brown) in 2010, with the help of many generous and hardworking friends.
 Since then we have planted about 2000 peach trees and about 1000 apple trees.
 We planted many varieties of both, hoping that some would always flourish in the vagaries of the Kansas prairie climate.
 We also raise about 2 acres of strawberries which are harvested in May and June.
-We sell what we grow at our farm and at the Lincoln Heights Village, Derby and Old Town Farmers Markets in Wichita.
+We sell what we grow at our farm and Old Town Farmers Market in Wichita.
 We welcome visitors to the farm throughout the growing season.
 We offer pick-your-own peaches and apples as well as vegetables from June through October.
 We also have a pumpkin patch and corn maze in October.
 We want folks to come out to the farm for fresh and delicious fruits and vegetables and then feel free to stay for a picnic or a walk through the orchard.

 We want Meadowlark Farm to: